jbenner-radham/readme-md/README.md

 =========
 Automatically generate a readme for your project from the CLI.

-Currently only supports Node.js projects but other project types are planned to be added.
+Currently only supports Node.js and Rust projects but other project types are planned to be added.

 Building
 --------